 Tofu Gnocchi with Blistered Tomatoes & Pesto

-- 1 tsp tapioca/arrowroot starch or cornflour (corn starch)
+- 1 tsp tapioca starch or arrowroot starch, or cornflour (corn starch)

 - ½ tsp salt